Fall in Love, You False Angels: Characters

-Publication
+Nene's twin brother, he is in the class right next to his older brother.

+Media

+Manga

 Written and illustrated by Coco Uzuki, Fall in Love, You False Angels began serialization in Kodansha's shōjo manga magazine Dessert on April 24, 2023.
-Its chapters have been compiled into five tankōbon volumes as of July 2025.
+Its chapters have been compiled into seven tankōbon volumes as of June 2026.

 During their panel at Sakura-Con 2024, Kodansha USA announced that they licensed the series for English publication beginning in Q2 2025.